Grounding Gaps in Language Model Generations: Training Details

 \section{Training Details}

 During the SFT stage, we use an effective batch size of 128 (gradient accumulation) with a learning rate of 3e-4.
-In the RLHF stage, we train with a learning rate of 5e-6, with a batch size of 32.
+In the preference optimization stage, we train with a learning rate of 5e-6, with a batch size of 32.
 To reduce memory usage, we use LoRA~\cite{hu2021lora} and train on 1 A100 GPUs.
+Modeling took a total of 1 day.
+For all experiments, we modified the HuggingFace transformers package~\cite{wolf-etal-2020-transformers}.